sapaladas/handwritten_digits_classification_via_svd/README.md

 ## *Data*

-- The data are a subset of the US Postal Service Database and were provided in the context of the course content
+- The data are a subset of the US Postal Service Database
+- They were provided in the context of the course content
 - The file `data.xslx` contains both training and test data
 - The sheet `"azip"` (`"testzip"`) holds the training (test) images as an array of dimension $256\times107$
 - The images are vectors of dimension $256$, that have been constructed from $16\times16$ images